 Colors: Get ready to color outside of the white box (or invitation).
 Golds, deep reds and greens, rich creams, and royal blues all fit the festive theme.

-Decor: What’s more fun than a flash of gold?
-Metallic foil touches, like the gorgeous stencil pattern on our Baker Fan Design, will make your invitations pop.
+Decor: What’s more fun than a flash of gold in your Christmas wedding invitation?
+Metallic foil touches, like the gorgeous stencil pattern on our Baker Fan Design, will make your invitations shimmer and pop.
 Similarly, accents like a border wreath or velvet ribbon add to the seasonal fun.

-Backdrop: For the ultimate sleek card, solid or minimally-patterned backdrops work best.
-Similar to minimalist styles, modern designs love plenty of negative space.
+Backdrop: Solid or minimally patterned backdrops work best.
+Like minimalist styles, modern designs love plenty of negative space.
 As an alternative, a stunning photograph of the glamorous venue or you and your partner could instantly draw guests.

 Typography: If leaning more into the luxurious, tight cursive scripts (possibly in gold foil) will elevate your invitation.
 If leaning more modern, go for long and thin sans serif fonts and play with type sizes.